 💻 Lost or Stolen Luggage Protection

 - What It Is: Protection against covered airline losses or stolen goods.
 I try to make sure my insurance coverage policy limit is above the dollar amount of the items I bring so that I can get a full reimbursement.

 - Why It Matters: By having lost luggage protection, you’ll be able to pay for new items if your airline loses your checked bags (pro tip: keep your valuables in your carry on bag anyway).
 Spain, like almost all European countries, is extremely safe, although petty crime and pickpocketing exists in cities.

 Some are just for health insurance.
 When searching for travel insurance, always pick the coverage best suited for your specific travel needs and be sure to read the terms and conditions carefully.

-Best Online Sites Compare Travel Insurance for Spain
+Where to Compare the Best Travel Insurance for Spain

 Now that we’ve covered the basics of travel insurance for Spain, let’s quickly cover the online travel insurance websites I prefer to use.
 Here are my personal favorites: